 The Kokoda Trail has the potential to be a high-value, world-class pilgrimage tourism destination capable of providing a secure economic future for traditional landowner communities across it.

-The following links provide details of our submissions which we believe will allow the Kokoda Trail to achieve its potential as a high-value, world-class pilgrimage destination for the economic benefit of the traditional owners of the land:
+The following links provide details of our submissions which we believe will allow the Kokoda Trail to achieve its potential as a high-value, world-class pilgrimage destination for the economic benefit of the traditional owners of the land if adopted:

 - Kokoda Trail Tourism – The Way Forward